rescolar/react-redux-todos-simple/README.md

+# react-redux-todos-simple

-Clasic ToDo list example develop with jspm
+Clasic ToDo list example using react and redux

+Each component is splited in 2 files one in components and other in containers

+Using with JSPM
 This application is based on (https://www.sitepoint.com/how-to-build-a-todo-app-using-react-redux-and-immutable-js/)

 ### Installation